Toasted Coconut Caramel Rice Krispie Treats

 Move over classic rice krispie treats!
-These toasted coconut caramel rice krispie treats are ridiculously delicious…so easy and a total showstopper!
+These toasted coconut caramel rice krispie treats are ridiculously delicious… and so easy!

 I figure if you’re reading this post, you’re either a huge Rice Krispie treat fan (as in, maybe you make them weekly?) and you’ll try any and every variation under the sun.